killitofx/Blockzilla/README.md

 - Blockzilla is an advertisement and tracker blocking filter list subscription.
 Used with an ad blocking web browser extension such as Adblock Plus, Blockzilla makes you have a **better** web browsing experience.

-- Blockzilla eliminates annoying and inappropriate advertisements, making websites load **faster**.
+- Blockzilla eliminates annoying and inappropriate advertisements, making websites look better and load **faster**.

 - Blockzilla also makes your internet browsing **safer** and more private by blocking tracking techniques that are used by most websites to learn about your online behaviour.